-In early 2020, China began reporting on the spread of the coronavirus and since then million of cases of the disease have since been identified around the world, including regions that are important to the Company's business in terms of sales, product supply and other aspects of its supply chain.
-The Company has continued to operate during the outbreak, with operations personnel working remotely for a period of time.
+In early 2020 the onset of the coronavirus pandemic began impacting global economies.
+Since then million of cases of the disease have since been identified around the world, including regions that are important to the Company's business in terms of sales, product supply and other aspects of its supply chain.
+The Company has continued to operate during the outbreak.
 Essential food supply chains have been maintained in these difficult times, although not without their issues due to logistics and labor challenges, and the Company has continued to work with its supply partners and customers to bring product to market.
-As the coronavirus pandemic plays out around the world, the full impact on the Company's business from this unknown at this time and difficult to predict.
-An extended pandemic outbreak or dramatic increase in actions taken by Governments to control transmission of the virus could cause the Company's key third party suppliers or the Company itself to temporarily close, which could lead to a shortage of raw materials and finished products.
+As the coronavirus pandemic plays out around the world, the full impact on the Company's business from this is unknown at this time and difficult to predict.
+An extended pandemic outbreak including the potential of a second wave in many countries already impacted, or dramatic increase in actions taken by Governments to control transmission of the virus could cause the Company's key third party suppliers or the Company itself to temporarily close, which could lead to a shortage of raw materials and finished products.
 Also, if one or more of the Company's key customers were required to close for an extended period, the Company might not be able to ship products to them, and consumers may decrease their level of purchasing activity, which would also adversely impact the Company's net sales.
 Any of the foregoing events or other unforeseen consequences could materially adversely affect the Company's business, results of operations, financial condition and/or cash flows.